JackXueIndiana/APIM-AI-Service-Farm/README.md

     ]
 ~~~
 - Test the setup with the [sample code](https://github.com/Azure-Samples/openai-apim-lb/blob/main/docs/sample-code.md).
 - Since this sample code didn’t tell you which instance is in use, we fall back to vanilla http call as you can see in tryme.py.
-With this code, we can easily see the aiform1 hit first, and the aiform0.
-Then we may already reach the rate limit and need wait a few second to see another call go through, possible is aiform1 again.
+With this code, we can easily see the aifarm1 hit first, and the aifarm0.
+As we may already reach the rate limit and need wait a few second to see another call go through, possible hit aifarm1 again.